Improving Road Safety with Roundabouts

 “…injury and fatal crashes can be reduced 20 percent for traffic flows of double-lane roundabouts with approximately 40,000 average daily traffic (ADT), and by as much as 70 percent for traffic flows of single-lane roundabouts up to 20,000 ADT.” – Reducing Points of Conflict, FHWA.

-Plaza Court Roundabout in Oklahoma City
+Plaza Court Roundabout

-Plaza Court Roundabout in Oklahoma City's Midtown District
+Plaza Court Roundabout in Oklahoma City’s Midtown District.

 Key design safety elements of a well-designed roundabout